annndruha/scp_remote_backup/README.md

 cp -t . config_examples/.env config_examples/backup_folders.json
 ```

-Change configs values with you tokens and remote backup folders.
+Change `.env`-file with you tokens and specify remote folders needs to backup in `backup_folders.json`.

 **Make sure that private key is correct permissions**